fernandomachado90/go-authorizer/README.md

 #### Output encoding

-After either operation is done, a payload containing the current status of the `Account` is encoded along with any **violations** that might have happened and forwarded to the `stdout`.
+After either operation is done, a payload containing the `CurrentAccount` state is encoded along with any `violations` that might have happened during execution and then forwarded to `stdout`.